 The reverse YOLO mindset eliminates laziness in terms of work because it reminds you that you only live once and it only makes sense to live that life in financial comfort.

 Examples can be expanded but you get the point.
 Onward.

-Excuse exhaustion is a method where you list your excuses for not doing what you have to do, debunk those excuses one by one until you exhaust all of them and leave yourself with no other option than doing your work.
+Excuse exhaustion is a method where you list your excuses for not doing what you have to do, debunk those excuses one by one until you exhaust all of them, and leave yourself with no other option than to do your work.

 Do this for enough times and you’ll see that the number of excuses to debunk will dwindle in number as you’ll notice that the same excuses keep popping up again and again and since you’ll have already debunked most of your excuses (no matter how sensible and convincing and legitimate they are), they’ll have already lost their power over you so that you can start doing your work without having to go through the ordeal of convincing your own brain each time you need to get work done.